-Remember, you should document your decision-making processes and your reasons, along with any evidence you obtain for Source of Funds and SoW.
+Remember, you should document your decision-making processes and your reasons, along with any evidence you obtain for Source of Funds and Source of Wealth.

 There are certain jurisdictions around the world which have been deemed as presenting various risks in terms of the funds you may receive from them (for example increased risks of money laundering, corruption, bribery, tax evasion etc).

-There is no single global arbirtator on this.
-For example, the US State Department's Money Laundering Assessment is seperate from Transparency International's Corruption Index.
+Risk profiling countries is a difficult task and there is no single global arbitrator on this.
+For example, the US State Department's Money Laundering Assessment is separate from Transparency International's Corruption Index.

 We have some useful links in our Jurisdictions and Sanctions section found on our Additional Support page.